 The Wiyos are:

-Michael Farkas- harmonicas, washboard, percussion
+Michael Farkas- harmonicas, washboard, percussion, vocals

-Teddy Weber- guitars, steel guitar, cornet, percussion
+Teddy Weber- guitars, steel guitar, cornet, banjo, percussion, vocals

-Sauerkraut Seth Travins- bass, guitar
+Sauerkraut Seth Travins- bass, guitars, keys, vocals

 Other occasional and/or past members include multi-instrumentalist Kenny Siegal, drummer Brian Geltner, beat-boxer Adam Matta, guitarist Parrish Ellis and bassist Joseph "joebass" DeJarnette